What to expect from cataract surgery

 What are my lens options?

 There are several types of lenses (sometimes called IOLs, meaning ‘intraocular lenses’) available.
 Not all will be covered by Medicare or your health insurance, so don’t be afraid to ask your ophthalmologist for advice.
-Call nib or log into your member account to view your policy online and get personalised information.
+Log into your member account or nib App to view your policy online and get personalised information.

 Monofocal lenses